The 20 Best Astronomy Apps for Stargazing

 “Astrospheric is the most advanced forecasting service for North American astronomers.
 Using the amazing astronomy data produced by the Canadian Meteorological Center, NOAA, and more, Astrospheric quickly produces a highly accurate 48-hour forecast for any location in the continental United States or Canada.”

-This one was new to me, and so far, I absolutely love it.
+I absolutely love Astrospheric.
 You can dig deep into the weather map layers to get a better idea of the type of cloud cover in your location.
 As stated in the description, this app is currently only useful to North American users.

-I especially love the detailed forecast models for astronomy-related metrics like seeing conditions and transparency.
+I especially love the detailed forecast models for astronomy-related metrics like seeing conditions, transparency, and smoke.

 Celestron StarSense Explorer